openstack-infra/zuul/doc/source/admin/installation.rst

 .. note::

-  Hosting zuul dashboard on an external static location that does not support dynamic url rewrite rules only works for white-labeled deployments.
+   Hosting the Zuul dashboard on an external static location that does not support dynamic url rewrite rules only works for white-labeled deployments.

 In order to serve the zuul dashboard code from an external static location, ``REACT_APP_ZUUl_API`` must be set at javascript build time:

 .. code-block:: bash

    REACT_APP_ZUUL_API='http://zuul-web.example.com' yarn build